 Sticky Soy Ginger Chicken (One-Pan Weeknight Skillet)

-Bold, savory, slightly sweet, and deeply satisfying — this Sticky Soy Ginger Chicken is the kind of weeknight dinner that tastes like you worked harder than you did.
+Bold, savory, slightly sweet, and deeply satisfying - this Sticky Soy Ginger Chicken is a weeknight dinner that transforms simplicity into a culinary triumph.

 Everything cooks in one skillet.
 The sauce reduces into a glossy glaze.
 The chicken browns properly before simmering.
 And the flavor hits all the right notes: salty, sweet, garlicky, and balanced with fresh ginger.